 6. Use spell check

 A cover letter is a formal letter and should be addressed as such.
-Place the employer’s full address in the top right hand corner.
-It’s also beneficial to find out who the letter is going to and addressing it to them.
-This shows you care about the application, and adds a personal touch.
+Place the employer’s full address in the top right hand corner, find out the hiring manager's name, and use an appropriate salutation.

 9. Edit your cover letter

 Don’t be afraid to re-read your letter a few times and edit it.
 A long cover letter can show you care, but if they’re too long a recruiter won’t bother.
 Knowing how to write a cover letter is about being concise and never repeating yourself.
 It may take you a few rounds of editing before you get the letter right.

 10. Relate your cover letter to your CV